-This guide to visiting a Big Island Macadamia Nut Factory contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This guide to visiting a Big Island Macadamia Nut Factory was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 If you’re looking for things to do on the Big Island of Hawaii with kids, then this is one activity you won’t want to miss.